shaack/bootstrap-show-modal/README.md

     title: "", // the dialog title html
     body: "", // the dialog body html
     footer: "", // the dialog footer html (mainly used for buttons)
-    modalClass: "", // Additional css for ".modal", like "fade" for fade effect
+    modalClass: "fade", // Additional css for ".modal", "fade" for fade effect
     modalDialogClass: "", // Additional css for ".modal-dialog", like "modal-lg" or "modal-sm" for sizing
     options: null, // The Bootstrap modal options as described here: https://getbootstrap.com/docs/4.0/components/modal/#options
     // Events: